mwalkowski/flask-rsa/README.md

 ## Usage
 To use this extension in your Flask application, follow these steps:

-1. Import the RSA class from the flask_rsa_signature module.
+1. Import the RSA class from the flask_rsa module.

 ```python
 from flask_rsa import RSA